Neosoulink/Zot/README.md

 > 📱  Mobile <u>programming</u> quiz retro game

-## 🌟 What th app should look like :
+## 🌟 What the app should look like :

 * **Landing screen:**
 ![landing page](public/landingScreen.png)